 Package theft protection basics

-One of the most effective ways to prevent package theft is to not let packages sit outside your home for too long.
-This isn’t always possible, but these measures help:
+Remember that many thieves are opportunists.
+They're on the hunt for easy targets.
+Therefore, one of the most effective ways to prevent package theft is not to allow packages to sit outside for too long.
+These measures can help:

 - Have your packages delivered elsewhere, such as your place of employment, an Amazon delivery site, P.O. box, or FedEx/UPS location.
 It’s well worth the minor inconvenience to ensure your packages are safe.